Sellers family: Notable members

-Among the best-known members of the Sellers family are: John Sellers (1728–1804) observer of the transit of Venus; William Sellers (1824–1905) designer of the standard screw thread; George Eschol Sellers (1808–1899) designer of the Panama Railway, Coleman Sellers (1827–1907) inventor of the cinema and developer of hydroelectric technology; Horace Wells Sellers (1857–1933) restorer of Independence Hall; and Peter Hoadley Sellers (1930–2014) deviser of the mathematical algorithms used to decode DNA.
+Among the best-known members of the Sellers family are: John Sellers (1728–1804) observer of the transit of Venus; William Sellers (1824–1905) designer of the standard screw thread; George Escol Sellers (1808–1899) designer of the Panama Railway, Coleman Sellers (1827–1907) inventor of the cinema and developer of hydroelectric technology; Horace Wells Sellers (1857–1933) restorer of Independence Hall; and Peter Hoadley Sellers (1930–2014) deviser of the mathematical algorithms used to decode DNA.
 The landscape painter Anna Sellers (1824–1905), the historian Charles Coleman Sellers (1903–1980) the philosopher Mortimer Newlin Stead Sellers (born 1959), and the actor Rosabell Laurenti Sellers (born 1996) while well known in their fields, were not engineers.

 Samuel Sellers (1655–1732), progenitor of the Sellers family in North America, came to Pennsylvania from Belper in Derbyshire in 1682 and was among the Quaker founders of Darby, in what was then Chester County, Pennsylvania.
 His family had settled in Millbourne.
 The area was used as farming and a homestead for the family.
 Sellers brought with him the most advanced technology for making and working with wire, and built Sellers Hall (1684), for the next three centuries a center for technological innovation in North America.
 His son, Samuel Sellers, Jr. (1690–1773) continued to develop American wire-working and invented machines for the twisting of worsted yarn.
 Like their descendants, both Samuels were members of the Society of Friends, whose tolerant policies and commitment to reason encouraged scientific and mechanical pursuits.

 John Sellers (1728–1804) was among the original members of the American Philosophical Society and a member with David Rittenhouse of the committee that observed the transit of Venus in 1769.
 He surveyed the boundary of Delaware County when it separated from Chester County and was a member of the convention that drafted the Pennsylvania Constitution of 1790.
 Soon afterwards he was elected to represent Delaware County in Pennsylvania's first Senate.
 He was a strong supporter of the American Revolution and signed much of the Continental currency.